Syphilis is a bacterial infection that's usually caught by having sex with someone who's infected.

 It can usually be cured with a short course of antibiotics.

-You can catch syphilis more than once, even if you've been treated for it before.
+You can catch syphilis more than once, even if you have been treated for it before.

-The symptoms of syphilis aren't always obvious and may eventually disappear, but you'll usually remain infected unless you get treated.
+The symptoms of syphilis are not always obvious and may eventually disappear, but you'll usually remain infected unless you get treated.